nodemailer/nodemailer-web/content/smtp/pooled.md

 +++

-If pooling is used then Nodemailer PRO keeps a fixed amount of connections open and sends the next message once a connection becomes available.
+If pooling is used then Nodemailer keeps a fixed amount of connections open and sends the next message once a connection becomes available.
 It is mostly useful when you have a large number of messages that you want to send in batches or your provider allows you to only use a small amount of parallel connections.

 To use pooled connections use the following options in transport configuration